 "When these relationships become a matter of Humanity and Duty, then the sovereign is sure to be a true emperor.
 So why mention profit?
 Mencius, translated by David Hinton, Counterpoint, Washington, D.C., 1998, p.
 219.

-It is up to us to create a Virtual Agora and coordinate a massive cultural dialog that spans the globe.
+It is up to us to create a Virtual Agora and coordinate a vast cultural dialog that spans the globe.
 The World Wide Web is the startup prototype of this Learner virtual agora.
 Insofar it spreads it will bring good fortune.

 With insignificant outside threats and lots of surplus wealth, a mature society would allow Learners to complexify information politics.

 Since complexity increases the likelihood of turbulence, it risks bursting the levies of social conventions intended to contain and regulate it.
 Thus, info politicians must bring to bear more and more sophisticated vocabularies and habits of communication.
-Otherwise, the roar of chaotic argument could degenerate once again into misinfo politics.
+Otherwise, the roar of chaotic argument could degenerate once more into misinfo politics.

 The latest temptation of info elites, to censor the Internet from the top down, and of proletarians, to cripple it from the bottom up (with viruses, hacking, flames, spam and other info-litter), those are nothing more than pathetic denials of an ever-expanding information universe.
-Think of a colicky baby who twists away from his next spoonful of strained peas.
+Think of a colicky baby who twists his face away from his next spoonful of strained peas.
 Bewildered individuals and disoriented groups attempt to re-simplify their existence by lashing out against the latest complications they consider vulnerable to their abuse.
 Poor jerks.

 Many prior societies evolved up to info politics, but were destroyed militarily and disappeared from the historical record (they became “prehistoric”) because their managers promoted internal wealth and peace while hungry outsiders lingered outside: restless, militant and jealous.

 Note this tendency in the United States where military casualties used to be political poison.
-This public aversion to military casualties in particular and to militarism in general, tempts aggressive outsiders and internal militarists to inflict more damage.
-As their assaults grow bolder, better coordinated and more destructive, survivors revert to politics of misinformation and overt weapon tyranny: tempting options in a hypermilitarized world where knee-jerk panic trumps rational thought.
+This public aversion to military casualties in particular and to militarism in general tempts aggressive outsiders and internal militarists to inflict more damage.
+As their assaults grow bolder, better coordinated and more destructive, survivors revert to politics of misinformation and overt weapon tyranny: tempting options on a hypermilitarized world where knee-jerk panic trumps rational thought.

 Weapon technology includes the mechanical hardware and flesh-and-blood wetware of warfare: military forces (weapon technicians), intelligence and national security agencies, secret police, weapons industrialists, weapon workers, their capital plant, plus the enormous inventory of weapons themselves.
 Today, there is one personal fireharm for every ten inhabitants on Earth, and two or more bullets cast every year for each one of them.
 In case the first one misses…